John F. Kennedy assassination conspiracy theories: Organized crime conspiracy

 In 1964, the Warren Commission found no evidence linking Ruby's killing of Oswald with any broader conspiracy to assassinate President Kennedy.
 The Commission concluded: "Based on its evaluation of the record, the Commission believes that the evidence does not establish a significant link between Ruby and organized crime.
 Both State and Federal officials have indicated that Ruby was not affiliated with organized criminal activity."

 However, in 1979, the House Select Committee on Assassinations wrote: "The committee believes, on the basis of the evidence available to it, that the national syndicate of organized crime, as a group, was not involved in the assassination of President Kennedy, but that the available evidence does not preclude the possibility that individual members may have been involved".
-Robert Blakey, who was chief counsel for the House Select Committee on Assassinations, would later conclude in his book, The Plot to Kill the President, that New Orleans Mafia boss Carlos Marcello was likely part of a Mafia conspiracy behind the assassination, and that the Mafia had the means and the opportunity required to carry it out.
+Already in 1973 the journalist Peter Noyes had published the book Legacy of Doubt: Did the Mafia Kill JFK?, which argued that there was organized crime involvement.
+Robert Blakey, who was chief counsel for the House Select Committee on Assassinations, would later conclude in his book, The Plot to Kill the President (co-written with Richard N. Billings) that New Orleans Mafia boss Carlos Marcello was likely part of a Mafia conspiracy behind the assassination, and that the Mafia had the means and the opportunity required to carry it out.
+In 1992 a revised edition of the book was released, retitled Fatal Hour: The Assassination of President Kennedy by Organized Crime.

 In a 1993 Washington Post article, Blakey added: "It is difficult to dispute the underworld pedigree of Jack Ruby, though the Warren Commission did it in 1964.
 Author Gerald Posner similarly ignores Ruby's ties to Joseph Civello, the organized crime boss in Dallas.
 His relationship with Joseph Campisi, the No. 2 man in the mob in Dallas, is even more difficult to ignore.
 In fact, Campisi and Ruby were close friends; they had dinner together at Campisi's restaurant, the Egyptian Lounge, on the night before the assassination.
 After Ruby was jailed for killing Oswald, Campisi regularly visited him.
 The select committee thought Campisi's connection to Marcello was telling; he told us, for example, that every year at Christmas he sent 260 pounds of Italian sausage to Marcello, a sort of Mafia tribute.
 We also learned that he called New Orleans up to 20 times a day."

+In 1988 David E. Scheim, a manager of computerized information at the National Institutes of Health, published Contract on America: The Mafia Murder of President John F. Kennedy.
+It featured on The New York Times Best Seller List.
+In 1989 the journalist John H. Davis, who had penned the introduction to Scheim's book, published his own work, entitled Mafia Kingfish: Carlos Marcello and the Assassination of John F. Kennedy, in which he implicated Carlos Marcello as the ring leader of an assassination plot.
+He followed this up with The Kennedy Contract: The Mafia Plot to Assassinate the President in 1993.